-Wealthsimple is my top choice for automated robo-advisor investing and it offers the only commission-free online discount brokerage service in Canada (Wealthsimple Trade).
+Wealthsimple is a top choice for automated robo-advisor investing, and it offers one of a few commission-free online discount brokerage services in Canada (Wealthsimple Trade).

-Questrade is the undisputed choice of online brokerage for active traders who want to save on fees while getting access to robust market data and research capabilities.
+Questrade is the undisputed choice of online brokerage for beginner and active traders who want to save on fees while getting access to robust market data and research capabilities.

 And, Questrade now offers its own highly competitive robo-advisor service in the form of Questwealth Portfolios.